 8.1.A.
 Coastal resources.
-Martin County is rich in water-related coastal resources.
-The County's shoreline property is even more extensive than some other coastal counties due to the presence of the Indian River Lagoon, Intracoastal Waterway, St. Lucie River (both north and south forks), Manatee Pocket and Loxahatchee River (north and northwest forks).
+Martin County is rich in water-related coastal resources and includes two types of shorelines: Atlantic and estuarine.
+The Atlantic shoreline of Martin County consists of two barrier islands: the southern end of Hutchinson Island, extending from the north border of the County approximately seven miles south to the St. Lucie Inlet, and the northern end of Jupiter Island, extending from the St. Lucie Inlet approximately 14 miles south to the south border of the County.
+The County's estuarine shoreline property is even more extensive than some other coastal counties due to the presence of the Indian River Lagoon, Intracoastal Waterway, St. Lucie River (both north and south forks), Manatee Pocket and Loxahatchee River (north and northwest forks).
 The County contains more than 135 miles of shoreline.
-Historically the population has always been situated along water bodies, though the concentrated settlement pattern dates only from the late 1970s and 1980s.
+Historically the population has always been situated along water bodies, though the concentrated settlement pattern seen today began in dates only from the late 1970s-and 1980s.

 Protection of natural resources and planning for water-related and water-dependent uses has been a concern of Martin County centered around the Comprehensive Plan adopted in 1982.
-A more recent issue is adequate protection of the health of natural systems and integrating the concept of resiliency into planning efforts.
+A more recent issue is adequate protection of the health of natural systems and integrating resilience into development and redevelopment efforts.
+Resilience is the capacity of a community, business, or natural environment to prevent, withstand, respond to, and recover from a disruption.

 8.1.B.
 Purpose and intent.
-The Coastal Management Element aims to provide for understandable and predictable planning and regulation of coastal, natural systems.
+The Coastal Management Element aims to provide for understandable and predictable planning and regulation of coastal, natural, and recreational systems.
 This element is a tool for managing the forces affecting the coastal environment.
 Martin County believes that prudent management policies that protect, enhance and expand the quality of the environmental treasures in our coastal zone will preserve the best of Martin County, instilling pride in its residents.
-This element also identifies measures that Martin County will take to avoid loss of life and minimize property damage in the event of hurricanes, tropical storms or other natural disasters and integrate resiliency planning into County initiatives.
+This element also identifies measures that Martin County will take to avoid loss of life and minimize property damage in the event of hurricanes, tropical storms or other natural disasters as well as reducing the flood risk in coastal areas from high-tide events, storm surge, flash floods, stormwater runoff, and the related impacts of sea-level rise through resilience planning.